Voxoff/hotloader/README.md

 # Hotloader by Voxoff
 Hate refreshing your browser every time you edit your views?
 Start Hotloading.

+Hate faffing with Guard, Guardfiles, GuardLiveReload, bundle exec guard blah blah blah.
+Something simpler?
+Welcome Hotloader.

 Everytime you save a file in your rails app folder, your browser will automatically refresh.
-Save a view, a controller, a css component, your browser will auto refresh, saving you
+Save a view, a controller, a css component, your browser will auto refresh.

-Give it 10 secs on boot to load ActionCable and give some logs.
+Give ActionCable time to boot on launch of server and voila.

 [![Gem Version](https://badge.fury.io/rb/hotloader.svg)](https://badge.fury.io/rb/hotloader)